• Skip to primary navigation

 3. Integrating Record Keeping with Whole Farm Nutrient Mass Balance; A Case Study. http://nmsp.cals.cornell.edu/publications/impactstatements/ACSmassbalance.pdf

 2017: We did workshops with additional consulting firms in 2017 to reach all major consulting firms in the state (a series of 6 on-site workshops).
 We also expanded through collaborative efforts with neighboring states through a regional USDA-CIG grant.
-This allows us to compare NMBs across state boundaries as the database grows over time.
-The drought of 2016 and extreme wetness in 2017 will impact balances but some year to year variability is expected.
-Industry interest in the NMB approach as a sustainability stamp is growing and visible through interest by both Ben and Jerry and Land-o-Lake in evaluation NMBs for participating farms.
+The drought of 2016 and extreme wetness in 2017 impacted balances but some year to year variability will always be expected.
+Industry interest in the NMB approach as a sustainability stamp is growing and visible through interest by coops in evaluation NMBs for participating farms.

 Success stories: